chingu-voyages/soloproject-tier2-bookfinder/README.md

 ## Instructions

-General instructions for all Pre-Work Projects are located in the Chingu Voyage Handbook (URL posted in the `#prework-community-news channel` on Discord).
+General instructions for all Pre-Work Projects are located in the Chingu Voyage Handbook (URL posted in the `#read-me-first` channel on Discord).
 For detailed requirements checkout the ZenHub Board that is part of this repo.

 ![ZenHub Screenshot](./assets/ZenHub_screenshot.png)